Healthcare

 Vermont ranks high in health.

-Vermont ranks 5th in overall on health system performance based on criteria including health care access, quality, avoidable hospital use and costs, health outcomes, and health care equity.
-New developments in medical technology and in patient care and treatment are made possible by a highly-educated and trained healthcare workforce.
+Vermont ranks 5th overall on health system performance, based on factors like health care access, quality, affordability, and equity.
+Advancements in medical technology and patient care are driven by a highly skilled healthcare workforce.

-The McClure Foundation projects that within the next ten years the number of job openings in this sector will increase significantly in multiple healthcare professions.
 The University of Vermont’s Larner College of Medicine is the state’s flagship research institution, offering medical student education, residencies, and fellowships.
 UVM also offers degrees in nursing and health sciences.
-Castleton University, Norwich University, and Vermont Technical College also offer programs in nursing and other allied health fields, including dental hygiene.
+Norwich University, and Vermont State University offer programs in nursing and other allied health fields, including dental hygiene.

 Nursing in Vermont